BoxCatGarden/proc_macro_api/proc_macro_api/doc.md

 Braces can be nested, and nested braces create subgroups of paths.

-For example, in the following code, there is a path `group_a::subgroup_of_a::path_of_fn`.
+For example, in the following code, there is a path, `group_a::subgroup_of_a::path_of_fn`.
 The path is renamed with the underscore alias, and belongs to path group `group_a` and `subgroup_of_a`.